valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 Valkey 8.0, set for release in September 2024, will bring major performance enhancements through a variety of improvements including a new multi-threaded architecture.
 This update aims to significantly boost throughput and reduce latency across various hardware configurations.
 Read on to learn more about the new innovative I/O threading implementation and its impact on performance and efficiency.
+This post is the first in a two-part series.
+The next post will dive into the new prefetch mechanism and its impact on performance.

 ### Our Commitment to performance and efficiency
 At AWS, we have hundreds of thousands of customers using Amazon ElastiCache and Amazon MemoryDB.